 If you believe the IDC analysts, the worldwide generated digital data volume should increase tenfold by the year 2025.
 We are talking about 160 Zettabyte, an unimaginable number with 21 zeros.
 The engine development center PM DM Minebea deals with HDD motors, the long-term storage medium par excellence, and gives a prognosis for the future.

 Whether autonomous driving or intelligent personal assistants, machine-to-machine technologies or the IoT (Internet of Things), data form the nervous system of a digital world.
-While end users, particularly entertainment, have historically been the largest source of data generated globally, IDC (International Data Corporation) predicts a shift to business.
+While end users, especially entertainment, have historically been the largest source of data generated globally, IDC (International Data Corporation) predicts a shift to business.
 As a result, you will generate up to 2025% of the global dataset in year 60.
-Today, this value is about 30%.
+Today, this value is around 30%.
 The analysts agree that the big data era has long since started and the flood of data is approaching us.
-Technological progress will be crucial in understanding how to capture and fully exploit the complexity of this huge amount of data.
+Technological progress will be critical in understanding how to capture and fully exploit the complexity of this huge amount of data.
 At the same time, data storage will play a fundamental role.

 SSD or HDD?